agronholm/apscheduler/docs/index.rst

 	$ easy_install apscheduler

-If that doesn't work, you can manually `download the APScheduler package
+If that doesn't work, you can manually `download the APScheduler distribution
 <http://pypi.python.org/pypi/APScheduler/>`_ from PyPI, extract and then
 install it::